Induced subgraphs of induced subgraphs of large chromatic number

 It follows from the moreover part of the theorem that the edge sizes which appear in $\cG$ are the same as those which appear in $\cF$, and that for all $k$ the maximum size of a $k$-uniform clique in $\cG$ is the same as that in $\cF$.
 In particular, this theorem contains Theorem~\ref{thm:main}.

-We note that there is no edge version of Theorem~\ref{thm:main}: R\"{o}dl~\cite{rodl77} proved that, for all $k$, every graph with sufficiently large chromatic number contains a triangle-free subgraph with chromatic number $k$.
-In particular, while the class of triangle-free graphs is both vertex and edge Ramsey~\cite{NR76edge} and satisfies the strengthened vertex Ramsey property, it does not satisfy the analogous strengthened edge Ramsey property.

 Our constructions for Theorems~\ref{thm:main}, \ref{thm:oddgirth} and~\ref{thm:hypergraphs} all use a common framework: we start with a base structure of large chromatic number and add edges according to `distances' in the base structure.
 Using generalised Sidon sets, we are able to choose these `distances' to encode $F$ or $\cF$ and give precise control over where its copies appear.
-In the proof of Theorem~\ref{thm:main} it is convenient to take the base structure to be the oriented Zykov graph (which was also used in~\cite{BDW22arxiv,CHMS22}).
-However, for Theorem~\ref{thm:oddgirth}, we need a base graph with additional properties and so introduce an oriented version of graphs of \nesrod~\cite{NR79}.
-A key ingredient of the proof, which may be of independent interest, is to show that every cycle in these oriented graphs has a large number of direction changes.
-Theorem~\ref{thm:hypergraphs} then uses a hypergraph version of these oriented Ne\v{s}et\v{r}il--R\"odl graphs.